JCraghead/WebNotes/D2_Requirements.md

 #### Ordered priority:

-1. As a student, I want to create a new note quickly, so that I can easily store important information. **Estimation:** 5
+1. As a student, I want to create a new note quickly, so that I can easily store important information. **Estimation:** 5 hours
-2. As a student, I want to edit my existing notes, so that I can keep my notes up to date. **Estimation:** 1
+2. As a student, I want to edit my existing notes, so that I can keep my notes up to date. **Estimation:** 1 hours
-3. As a student, I want to categorize my notes with tags, so that I can easily group relevant notes. **Estimation:** 3
+3. As a student, I want to categorize my notes with tags, so that I can easily group relevant notes. **Estimation:** 3 hours
-4. As a user, I want to search my notes based on tags, so that I can quickly locate specific information. **Estimation:** 13
+4. As a user, I want to search my notes based on tags, so that I can quickly locate specific information. **Estimation:** 13 hours
-5. As a user, I want my notes to sync across my devices, so that I can access my notes wherever I am. **Estimation:** 8
+5. As a user, I want my notes to sync across my devices, so that I can access my notes wherever I am. **Estimation:** 8 hours
-6. As a user, I want my notes to be secure, so that only people I authorize can see them. **Estimation:** 13
+6. As a user, I want my notes to be secure, so that only people I authorize can see them. **Estimation:** 13 hours
-7. As a user, I want to highlight and save important information, so that I can reference it later. **Estimation:** 8
+7. As a user, I want to highlight and save important information, so that I can reference it later. **Estimation:** 8 hours
-8. As a user, I want my notes to auto save, so that I don’t lose information if there is an interruption. **Estimation:** 2
+8. As a user, I want my notes to auto save, so that I don’t lose information if there is an interruption. **Estimation:** 2 hours
-9. As a user, I want to delete no longer relevant notes, so that my notes can stay organized. **Estimation:** 1
+9. As a user, I want to delete no longer relevant notes, so that my notes can stay organized. **Estimation:** 1 hours
-10. As a student, I want to export my notes in different formats, so that I can use them in different places. **Estimation:** 21
+10. As a student, I want to export my notes in different formats, so that I can use them in different places. **Estimation:** 21 hours

 ## **8\.
 Issue Tracker:**